These easy vegan scones are buttery and delicious, perfect as a teatime treat with a dollop of homemade jam, or for a fancy afternoon tea!

 - Cucumber sandwiches (with the crusts cut off, if you're being really fancy!)

 - My Vegan 'Cheese' Scones which have rave reviews from readers who have tried them so far

 - Mini Vegan Victoria Sponge cakes (this recipe is a winner, and you could make mini ones by making the sponge in a large rectangular tray then cutting out small circles with a pastry cutter and sandwiching them together with jam)

 - Plus of course these fruity Vegan Scones with a little pot of jam, and some coconut cream if you like

-Do send me pictures of your very own vegan scones on:
+I love hearing from you!
+Do send me pictures of your very own fruity vegan scones on:

 tagging me @thevegspace or using the hashtag #thevegspace to show me how you got on!